4ossama4/technical_test_devinweb/README.md

 ## Start project

-Run npm start for a dev server.
+Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Built With